vilm3r/sendstr-web/README.md

 - [ ] Themes and Light/Dark support
 - [ ] React native client
 - [ ] Support non-throwaway credentials
+- [ ] Switch to ephemeral events with direct message as a fallback

 ## License